An Outlook user had this question:

 Right click on the Contact and choose Create to access the commands.

-In Outlook 2010, select the contact and use the commands on the Communicate chunk on the Home ribbon.
+In Outlook 2010 and newer, select the contact and use the commands on the Communicate chunk on the Home ribbon.

-If the contact is open in either Outlook 2007 or Outlook 2010, use the commands on the Communicate chunk on the "Contact" ribbon.
+If the contact is open in either Outlook 2007 or Outlook 2010 (or newer), use the commands on the Communicate chunk on the "Contact" ribbon.

 Tip: To convert a meeting request to an appointment, click the Cancel Meeting button.
 This will remove the invitation portion but leave the contact linked to the appointment, so you can see it in Activities or in the People pane.